Research Associate Professor & SPIR Coordinator

 Dr. Purwar is the department’s representative to the NY state-funded Strategic Partnership for Industrial Resurgence (SPIR) program.
 As the SPIR representative, he identifies and coordinates projects between the department and Long Island based industries.
 SPIR projects include joint proposals for federal funding, manufacturing and quality assurance improvements, research and development, and testing and evaluation.

 He won a SUNY Research Foundation Technology Accelerator Fund (TAF) award, which enabled him to develop a multifunctional Sit-to-Stand-Walker assistive device ( http://www.mobilityassist.net ) for people afflicted with neuromuscular degenerative diseases or disability.
 The technology and the patent behind the device has been licensed to Biodex Medical Systems for bringing the device to institutional market.
 The device won the SAE Top 100 Create the Future Award in 2016.
 Dr. Purwar gave a TEDx talk on Machine Design Innovation through Technology and Education ( https://www.youtube.com/watch?v=iSW_G0nb11Q) which focused on enabling democratization of design capabilities, much needed for invention and innovation of machines by uniting the teaching of scientific and engineering principles with the new tools of technology.
 Four of his patented or patent-pending inventions have been successfully licensed to the companies world-wide.

-Dr. Purwar is an elected member of the ASME Mechanisms and Robotics Committee and of the National Academy of Inventors (NAI).
+Dr. Purwar is an elected member of the ASME Mechanisms and Robotics Committee and a senior member of the National Academy of Inventors (NAI).